Tadukooverse/tadukooverse.github.io/_posts/2020-11-07-tadukoo-util-alpha-v02-release.md

 Due to some weird things going on with the plan, this version has the version string 0.2-Alpha-SNAPSHOT for the purposes of Maven, and will only be available in the snapshots repository of Maven Central, and not in the official releases repository.
 Also, this is why the jars themselves have "-SNAPSHOT" in them.

+## Update 11/10/2020
+This version is now released on Maven Central using Alpha v.0.2 (without the -SNAPSHOT).
+It's the same code, but it's now actually on Maven.